diegomarzo/diegomarzo.github.io/_drafts/2020-08-08-Serverless-Architecture.md

 Serverless Framework takes care of a lot of things for you, and you will need to worry, almost, about coding, I will create a proper post about Serverless Framework because I think it really worth it.
 In this post I give a small introduction to it [post]

-### GithubActions for CI and CD
-[Picture of GithbActions]
-I have my code in Github, and Github now offers GithubActions, free for Public repositories and a bunch of ours for Private ones.

-And they are fantastic, the thing I like the most is that they are already in Github that is something I'm using already and that it is very easy to use, specially if fight for a bit with it and you understand how it works or you read a post like this one [post] where I explain how I set up and configured my project.